isolis237/gardenDefender/README.md

 - fine_tuning/ contains script to initiate fine tuning run on dataset included

 - testing/ contains files for testing models on `real life` data for continuous improvement

+To run:

+- docker compose up --build
+    > (working directory mounted by default to prevent constant rebuilding)

+- docker exec -it api bash
+    > get into container and run whatever with `python ./<file_name>`